 Three words to describe the Davinci IQ… Innovative, Compact, Consistent.

 The Grasshopper is one of the lightest and smallest portable vaporizers currently available on the market.
 It’s a pen vaporizer that offers pure convection heating powerful enough to have you vaping your dry herb in under 10 seconds.
 The Grasshopper vaporizer directly mimics the look of an actual pen and it’s similar in size to bigger fancy pens or something like a graphic design stylus.

 The Grasshopper vape is great to use on the go and powerful enough to use with your biggest glass bubblers and bongs.
 It’s not the best for group sessions because of the external temps but perfect for 1-2 people.

 You can choose between a classic stainless steel, a titanium version, and a colored titanium version.
 The main differences between the SS and TI versions are that the TI is about 10 grams lighter, it’s less prone to scratches, and the unit remains a little cooler overall.
 All units come with a lifetime warranty.
 Read the full review below.

 Grasshopper Pros and Cons:

-The Grasshopper is currently rated as my best vape pen for dry herbs.
-Replaceable batteries, quick heat up time, pure convection, great vapor quality and works well with varying load sizes.
+The Grasshopper is currently rated as my best dry herb vape pen.
+It offers replaceable batteries, quick heat up time, pure convection, great vapor quality and works well with varying load sizes.

 Downside to the Grasshopper is that the unit gets pretty hot with prolonged use.
 So they included a silicone mouthpiece guard to use with longer sessions.
 The mouthpiece guard also creates a perfect fit for 14mm glass pieces.

 Based on: Best AVG battery life per full charge.